 Psychology & Peace Studies

-Jude Ash (psychology & peace studies) is a Syrian peace and human rights activist.
-Jude took part in the Syrian nonviolent resistance movement of 2011 where he was arrested, tortured, and later exiled out of the country by the Syrian intelligence apparatus.
-Since then, Jude has worked with refugees and other trauma-afflicted communities in five countries, designing and implementing trauma-therapy and community-building interventions.
-During his time in the field, he founded and led several initiatives, including the Psychosocial Support Department at the Syrian Red Crescent (2009), a Syrian-international nonprofit specializing in trauma-therapy and community-building services (New Syrian Human, 2014), and the first E-newspaper to publish in the Syrian spoken language (InSyrian, 2016).
+Jude Ash (psychology & peace studies) is a peace and human rights activist who has worked with refugees and other trauma-afflicted communities in five countries, designing and implementing trauma-therapy and community-building interventions.
+During his time in the field, he founded and led several initiatives, including the Psychosocial Support Department at the Syrian Red Crescent (2009), an international nonprofit specializing in trauma-therapy and community-building (New Syrian Human, 2014), and the first E-newspaper to publish in the Syrian language (InSyrian, 2016).

 Director of Doctoral Studies